deobald/notes/Atomic Habits.md

 - daily habits scorecard

 - implementation intention: “when situation S arises, i will perform response R.”
+- “i will <behaviour> at <time> in <location>.”
+-